fedora-infra/the-new-hotness/ca_design/design.md

 Class that is checking if the package is retired or not in Fedora using PDC API.
 Inherits from `validator.py`.

 #### pagure.py
-Class that is checking if the package exists in Fedora and retrieves the notification settings from Pagure.
+Class that retrieves the notification settings from Pagure.
 Inherits from `validator.py`.
-Exists check is only done once and than saved in the cache using `cache.py`.

 ### builders
 Directory containing any builder.